Laughton Place

 Laughton Place is a historic building near Lewes, Sussex owned by the Landmark Trust.
 The Pelham family bought Laughton Place, an old fortified manor, in 1466; it was rebuilt in 1534 by William Pelham.
 Laughton Tower was restored under the supervision of architect John Warren in the 1980s.

+The tower at Laughton Place was built in 1534 by Sir William Pelham and is all that remains of the house that existed from the 13th century until the 1950s.
+The purpose of the tower is uncertain, but it is likely that it served as an outlook over the marshy surroundings for both practical purposes and pleasure.
+Laughton Place was one of the first brick-built buildings in the county.
+Manufacturing bricks was once a major industry here with the village once having four brickworks.
+Brick manufacturing ended here just before World War II.